Lee Canyon (ski resort): Ski-area information

 The resort is owned and operated by Mountain Capital Partners in partnership with the United States Forest Service under a special-use permit.

 The area's total of 385 acre offers 11 alpine skiing and snowboarding trails.

 History

 People have been using the north-facing slopes of the area for winter recreation since the early 1930s.
 In the 1940s, the Las Vegas Ski Club operated a short rope tow and a warming hut.

 Lee Canyon Ski Area was created in 1964, when the Forest Service issued a Special Use Permit in order to provide winter recreation options in Southern Nevada.
 In 1968 the first chairlift was installed.
 The main lodge building was completed in February, 1970.

+In November 2003, POWDR bought Las Vegas Ski and Snowboard Resort.

 On October 7, 2009, Lee Canyon was the second resort in the United States to open for the 2009-2010 season.
 It was the longest season on record at Lee Canyon, at over 180 days.

+On April 13, 2023, an announcement was made stating that Lee Canyon Ski Area was sold to Mountain Capital Partners.